 There are other smaller falls and rapids to admire as you head upstream.

-Not to disappoint you, the Deschutes Historical Museum in Bend blends artifacts from all these eras to narrate the saga of life in Deschutes Country over the years.
+Deschutes Historical Museum in Bend will tell you the saga of life in Deschutes Country over the years.

-The vast array of media used include photographs, paintings, letters, and dioramas.
+The vast media used includes photographs, paintings, letters, and dioramas.

 The museum is only of seven such excellent stops on a Bend heritage walk.

-Another excellent land feature dating back to over 80,000 years ago is the Lava River Cave.
+Another excellent land feature from over 80,000 years ago is the Lava River Cave.

-Shrouded amid a dense growth of pines, sagebrush, and snow bush, this cave proudly boasts of being the longest continuous lava tube in Oregon.
+Shrouded amid a dense growth of pines, sagebrush, and snow bush, this cave proudly boasts of being Oregon's most extended continuous lava tube.